Risk of severe life-threatening birth defects caused by lenalidomide:

 For male patients:

 Lenalidomide is present in your semen when you take this medication.
-You must use a latex condom, even if you have had a vasectomy (surgery that prevents a man from causing a pregnancy), every time you have sexual contact with a female who is pregnant or able to become pregnant while you are taking lenalidomide, during any breaks in your treatment, and for 28 days after your treatment.
+You must always use a latex condom, even if you have had a vasectomy (surgery that prevents a man from causing a pregnancy), every time you have sexual contact with a female who is pregnant or able to become pregnant while you are taking lenalidomide, during any breaks in your treatment, and for 4 weeks after your final dose.
 Tell your doctor if you have sexual contact with a female without using a condom or if your partner thinks she may be pregnant during your treatment with lenalidomide.

-Do not donate sperm while you are taking lenalidomide, during any breaks in your treatment, and for 4 weeks after your treatment.
+Do not donate sperm while you are taking lenalidomide, during any breaks in your treatment, and for 4 weeks after your final dose.

 Other risks of taking lenalidomide: